rudeboybert/forestecology/README.md

 # remotes::install_github("rudeboybert/forestecology")
 ```

-This package is designed to work for spaitally mapped, repeat censused
+This package is designed to work for spatially mapped, repeat censused
 forests plots.
 The package has commands to fit models of tree growth
-based on neighborhood competition.
-This can be used to estimate
+based on neighborhood competition which can be used to estimate
 species-specific competition coefficients.
-The models can be fit with a
+The models fits can then be
-spatial cross validation scheme to avoid overfitting.
-Additionally these
+evaluated using a spatial cross-validation scheme to detect possible
-models can test whether the idenity of competitors matters, by shuffling
+overfitting.
+Additionally these models can test whether the species
+identity of competitors matters using a permutation test-style shuffling
-competitor identity and testing whether model preformance changes.
-See
+of competitor identity (under the null hypothesis) and subsequently
-Allen and Kim (2020) for a full descripition.
+evaluating if model performance changes.
+See Allen and Kim (2020) [A
+permutation test and spatial cross-validation approach to assess models
+of interspecific competition between
+trees](https://doi.org/10.1371/journal.pone.0229930) for a full
+description.

 ## Example analysis

+Here we provide an example with a small dataset.

 ``` r
 library(tidyverse)